OPTIMIZATION

 by

-If you or your child struggle with eczema, you know too well the symptoms of itching, swelling, dryness, and discomfort that interfere with everything from missed school and work, to anxiety and limited physical activity.
+If you or your child struggle with eczema, you know too well it interferes with everything from missed school and work, to anxiety and limited physical activity.
 While most doctors will simply send you home with a steroid eczema cream or ointment, these often only provide temporary relief.
-Here’s your complete guide to eczema, the root causes of eczema, and our top tips to help you understand how to cure eczema permanently by making changes from within.
+Here’s your complete guide on how to get rid of eczema naturally.

+We'll also review the root causes of eczema and provide our top tips to help you understand how to manage eczema by making changes from within.

 What is eczema?

-Atopic dermatitis, otherwise known as eczema, is a chronic, pruritic, autoimmune disease on the skin that occurs most frequently in children, but also affects many adults.
+Atopic eczema, otherwise known as eczema, is a chronic, pruritic, autoimmune disease on the skin that occurs most frequently in children, but also affects many adults.
 It affects 1 in 5 kids or about 15 percent of children in the U.S., according to the Allergy and Asthma Network, and about 7 percent of adults.
 In fact, rates have tripled in industrialized countries in the past 30 years.

 The skin is the largest organ in the body, with a total area of about 20 square feet.
 It protects us from microbes and other toxins, helps regulate body temperature, and is the principal site of interaction with the surrounding world, making it imperative to keep the skin at its optimal functioning for overall health.